12 Top-Rated Attractions & Things to Do in Naples, Florida

-The beach at Naples is one of the finest along Florida's Gulf Coast, where golden sand lapped by usually calm waters is backed by beautiful homes and lush vegetation.
-Wildlife is plentiful here, with wading birds hunting for their next meal along the shoreline, and dolphins make a regular appearance just offshore.
+The beach at Naples is one of the finest along Florida's Gulf Coast, where white sand lapped by usually calm waters is backed by beautiful homes and lush vegetation.
+Wildlife is plentiful here, with wading birds hunting for their next meal along the shoreline, ospreys gliding overhead, and dolphins making regular appearances just offshore.

 Naples Pier has been a landmark since 1888 and is always a popular place for a sunset stroll, or to do a bit of fishing.
 There is no charge to walk on the pier, and you'll find a small concession selling snacks and fishing supplies.
 Just to the south of the pier, volleyball nets are usually set up.
 While the entire beach is a great area for walking, the most level sections are south of the pier.